ignlg/heap-js/README.md

 ### 2.3

 - Adds the `HeapAsync` class, with async methods and supporting async comparators.
-It is a drop-in replacement for `Heap` class with Promises.
+It is a drop-in replacement for the `Heap` class with Promises.

 ### 2.2